A Strong Duality Principle for Equivalence Couplings and Total Variation: Applications

+Our object of interest in this application is a somewhat different notion of small-time similarity.
+For the sake of simplicity, we focus on the case of comparing an arbitrary continuous process to a Brownian motion, in the following sense:

-\begin{definition} A probability measure $\P\in \mathcal{P}(\Omega)$ is said to have the \textit{Brownian germ coupling property (Brownian GCP)} if one can construct a probability space $(\tilde{\Omega},\tilde{\F},\tilde{\P})$ on which are defined \begin{itemize} \item[(i)] a standard Brownian motion $B= \{B_t\}_{t\ge 0}$, \item[(ii)] a stochastic process $X = \{X_t\}_{t\ge 0}$ with law $\P$, and \item[(iii)] a random time $T$ with $\tilde{\P}(T>0) = 1$, \end{itemize} such that $\tilde{\P}(X_t = B_t \text{ for all } 0 \le t \le T) = 1$.
+\begin{definition} A probability measure $\P\in \mathcal{P}(\Omega)$ is said to have the \emph{Brownian germ coupling property (Brownian GCP)} if one can construct a probability space $(\tilde{\Omega},\tilde{\F},\tilde{\P})$ on which are defined \begin{itemize} \item[(i)] a standard Brownian motion $B= \{B_t\}_{t\ge 0}$, \item[(ii)] a stochastic process $X = \{X_t\}_{t\ge 0}$ with law $\P$, and \item[(iii)] a random time $T$ with $\tilde{\P}(T>0) = 1$, \end{itemize} such that $\tilde{\P}(X_t = B_t \text{ for all } 0 \le t \le T) = 1$.
 A stochastic process is said to have the Brownian GCP if its law has the Brownian GCP. \end{definition}

 In words, a stochastic process with the Brownian GCP is a process which can be coupled to almost surely travel alongside a Brownian motion for some positive amount of time.
-Our interest in this property is inspired by the recent paper \cite{MEXIT} in which it is shown that all Brownian motions with drift satisfy the Brownian GCP; as a natural follow-up to that work, we were motivated to understand how large this class of stochastic processes really is.
-Thus, the goal of this subsection is to show that in fact very many stochastic processes have the Brownian GCP.
+This notion of local Brownianity appears rather strong, and, apart from trivialities, it is not at all obvious how to construct stochastic processes satisfying this property.
+Thus, we were greatly intrigued by the results of \cite{MEXIT}, which show that all Brownian motions with drift satisfy the Brownian GCP.
+This suggests that the class of stochastic processes satisfying the Brownian GCP may actually be quite rich; our present goal is to understand exactly how rich it is.

-Our contribution is to show that our duality theory presents a robust approach to this problem.
-In contrast, while the work in \cite{MEXIT} is satisfyingly concrete (being based on William's excursion theory for Brownian motions with drift), its generalizability is quite limited.
+Our major contribution is to show that the duality theory presents a robust approach to this problem.
 Towards this end, if we write $\omega = \{\omega_t\}_{t\ge 0}$ for the canonical coordinate process in $\Omega$ and if we define the usual \textit{germ $\sigma$-algebra} via

 then we are led to the following fundamental result:

 \begin{proposition} A probability measure $\P\in \mathcal{P}(\Omega)$ has the Brownian GCP if and only if we have $\P(A) = \W(A)$ for all $A\in \F_{0+}$. \end{proposition}